aayush01x/pclub_secy_task_02/README.md

 ### Steps to run code:
 Download the dataset dataset.xlsx and the ipynb file task2.ipynb and just run the jupyter file !

+dataset_ch.xlsx is processed version of dataset.xlsx with no extra irrelevant features.

 ### Approach
 1. Preprocessed data in xlsx file to remove irrelevant factors and dropped the rows with nan value.
 2. Tried first basic approach of applying Linear Regression with every feature.